Embed video without YouTube ads or buffering. Try SmartVideo free →

 What is the best shutter speed for 60fps video?

-For 60fps video, the ideal shutter speed is 1/120th of a second (or 1/125th on many cameras).
-This maintains the 180-degree rule, ensuring smooth motion whether you play it back at normal speed or slow it down to 40% for slow motion.
+For a 60fps recording, the ideal shutter speed to maintain natural motion blur is 1/120th of a second, though 1/125th is perfectly acceptable on cameras that lack a 1/120 setting.
+This adheres strictly to the 180-degree rule, ensuring the footage looks smooth whether you play it back in real-time or slow it down in your timeline.

 How do I fix motion blur artifacts in my video stream?